tcunit/TcUnit/docs/introduction-user-guide.md

 - Define the inputs
 - Define the expected outputs (result)
-- Call the TcUnit-assert methods to compare the expected output to the actual output for every test It’s entirely up to the user how to to organize the different tests, so what follows is a best practice/suggestion.
+- Call the TcUnit-assert methods to compare the expected output to the actual output for every test It's entirely up to the user how to to organize the different tests, so what follows is a best practice/suggestion.
 On the same level as the `POUs` folder, create a folder called `Test`.
-It’s in this folder that we will create all our test FBs as well as the program that will run the TcUnit framework.
+It's in this folder that we will create all our test FBs as well as the program that will run the TcUnit framework.

 ![Test FBs](img/test-fbs.png)

 In this example we have a total of five FBs.
 For every FB we have created a test-FB, i.e. for `FB_DiagnosticMessageDiagnosticCodeParser` we have `FB_DiagnosticMessageDiagnosticCodeParser_Test`.
 Note that the framework in no way enforces to use any standard for the naming, this is entirely up to the user.
-For various reasons you might find it’s not even possible to add the test-FBs in the same solution (for instance, if this is your main executable), and in this case just put the tests in a separate solution and include the main solution in the test solution as a library.
+For various reasons you might find it's not even possible to add the test-FBs in the same solution (for instance, if this is your main executable), and in this case just put the tests in a separate solution and include the main solution in the test solution as a library.
-Generally it’s better to structure the code in various library projects each responsible for a certain set of requirements/functionality.
+Generally it's better to structure the code in various library projects each responsible for a certain set of requirements/functionality.
-It’s important to see the tests as an important part of your code.
+It's important to see the tests as an important part of your code.

 ![TcUnit architecture](img/tcunit-arch.png)

 The general structure here is that `PRG_TEST` is the program in where the test-FBs (test suites) are instantiated.
 Each test suite is responsible of testing one FB or function, and can have one or more tests to do so.

-Let’s assume we want to create the simplest possible FB that takes two unsigned integers and sums them.
+Let's assume we want to create the simplest possible FB that takes two unsigned integers and sums them.
-We can create the header for the FB, but the actual implementation can (and should) wait after we’ve done the unit tests.
+We can create the header for the FB, but the actual implementation can (and should) wait after we've done the unit tests.

 ```StructuredText
 FUNCTION_BLOCK FB_Sum